Esri/arcgis-runtime-samples-ios/README.md

 1. **Run** the `arcgis-ios-sdk-samples` app target
     > If you get the error message saying _"This Copy Files build phase contains a reference to a missing file 'ArcGISToolkit.framework'"_, you probably didn't clone the repo to include it's submodule.
 See Step 1 above.

-## Building samples with cocoapods
+## Building samples with CocoaPods

 1. **Fork** and then **clone** the repository
 1. **Install** the ArcGIS Runtime SDK for iOS by running the `pod install` command in the folder where you cloned this repository
 1. **Open** the `arcgis-ios-sdk-samples.xcworkspace` **workspace** file
-1. **Select** the `arcgis-ios-sdk-samples` project node, go to the `Build Phases` tab, and **delete** the phases for `Embed Frameworks` and `Strip Frameworks` (these phases conflict with cocoapods and are only required when using the installed SDK as described in the previous section)
+1. **Select** the `arcgis-ios-sdk-samples` project node, go to the `Build Phases` tab, and **delete** the phases for `Embed Frameworks` and `Strip Frameworks` (these phases conflict with CocoaPods and are only required when using the installed SDK as described in the previous section)
-1. **Select** the `ArcGISToolkit.xcodeproj` project node and **delete** it. (this project dependency conflicts with cocoapods and is only required when using the installed SDK as described in the previous section)
+1. **Select** the `ArcGISToolkit.xcodeproj` project node and **delete** it. (this project dependency conflicts with CocoaPods and is only required when using the installed SDK as described in the previous section)
 1. **Run** the `arcgis-ios-sdk-samples` app target

 ## Sample Data